Tams3d/T3D-GN-Presets/Readme.md

 ## 🪅 Performance:
 - `Smooth Geometry` evaluates much faster, ignores Point Clouds and Instances
-- `UV To Mesh` to calculate UV at initial position avoilds flicker and more stable and 1.5x faster because of [Spilt Edges mesh operator and multi-threading](https://projects.blender.org/blender/blender/commit/e83f46ea7630)
+- `UV To Mesh` to calculate UV at initial position avoids flicker and more stable and 1.5x faster because of [Spilt Edges mesh operator and multi-threading](https://projects.blender.org/blender/blender/commit/e83f46ea7630)
 - `Geometry To Spline` does not remap index, removal of *Trim*
 - *Boolean inputs* to be made constant to avoid field computation in `Align To Spline` `Set Geometry Visibility` `Lathe Curve`